Pomegranate Benefits for Men

 But as good as that sounds, it would be premature to throw out your prescription in exchange for pomegranate juice.
 Further study is needed to understand just how pomegranate can help with this men’s health issue.

-Do pomegranates make you last longer in bed?
+It can make you last longer in bed

 And speaking of a healthy sex life, pomegranate could potentially directly impact performance in the bedroom as well as in the gym.
 A study on the impact of pomegranate supplements on healthy adults showed that the fruit had the potential to increase exercise endurance as well as muscle recovery.
 And improved exercise performance can be beneficial not just on the field but also in the bedroom!

 Because pomegranate is a source of folate, scientists have also looked into a theory that the folate content was what made this fruit a successful fertility treatment.
-Although you will get about 8% of the DV for folate from a 1/2 cup serving, a 2014 trial points to a rich combination of antioxidants in the fruit as being the true fertility booster in pomegranate.
-According to the double-blind trial, pomegranate extract significantly improve sperm production and motility in the treatment group when compared with the placebo group.
+Although you will get about 8% of the DV for folate from a 1/2 cup serving, a 2014 trial points to a rich combination of antioxidants in the fruit as being the true fertility booster.
+According to the double-blind trial, pomegranate extract with the fruit’s powerful blend of antioxidants significantly improved sperm production and motility in the treatment group when compared with the placebo group.

 Pomegranate fruit is in season from early fall to January.
 (Some early-ripening varieties may be available in August.)
 You can tell if a pomegranate is ripe by its leathery skin and its weight.
 The fruit gains weight as it ripens and should feel heavy in your palm when you pick it up.